jamwaffles/blue-pill-rtfm-demo/README.md

 This demo will flash the onboard LED (pin PC13) on a Blue Pill STM32 breakout board.

 The board is programmed over the serial port on pins A9 and A10 using an FT232 USB to serial converter.
-There's no debugger, but if you don't have access to an ST-Link or other OpenOCD-compatibly hardware, this is a good way to get started.
+There's no debugger, but if you don't have access to an ST-Link or other OpenOCD-compatible hardware, this is a good way to get started.

 Tested in Windows and Windows Subsystem for Linux, highly likely to work in actual Linux, probably works on macOS with some changes.